US flu season appears milder, one year after brutal one

-NEW YORK (AP) — It’s early, but officials say the current flu season is shaping up to be gentler than last winter’s unusually brutal one.
+NEW YORK (AP) — It’s early, but the current flu season is shaping up to be gentler than last winter’s unusually brutal one, U.S. health officials said.

-In most parts of the country right now, the flu strain causing the most illness is a somewhat milder virus.
-It tends not to cause as many hospitalizations and deaths as the kind of flu that dominated a year ago.
-Flu vaccines also work better against it.
+In most parts of the country, most illnesses right now are being caused by a flu strain that leads to fewer hospitalizations and deaths as the kind of flu that dominated a year ago, according to officials at the Centers for Disease Control and Prevention.
+Vaccines also work better against it, said the CDC’s Dr. Alicia Fry.

 Most Read Local Stories